Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Results

+We measured antenna temperature spectra from \qtyrange{50}{350}{\mega\hertz} on 2024 October 23 from 10:05:40 UTC to 18:00:06 UTC.
+The measurements spanned nearly \qty{8}{\hour} of local sidereal time (20:00:52 LST to 03:56:36 LST), providing sufficient variation in Galactic contribution (\qty{>50}{\percent}) to accurately constrain both offset and scale corrections to GSM2016.
+Extended Data Fig.~\ref{fig:sky_coverage} illustrates the sky coverage of our measurements, plotting the radio sky in equatorial coordinates with truncation (grey fill) where there is no coverage due to limited LST range or the location of the antenna in the Southern Hemisphere.
+Our measurements were made wholly during the night to avoid increased uncertainty due to active solar radiation that may vary substantially.

+We used the new self-calibrating GINAN receiver \citep{AU2025901969} designed for precision absolute radiometry.
+This was connected to a single SKALA4.1 antenna \citep{9107113} placed at the centre of a \qty{40}{m} diameter flat conductive ground mesh.
+Extended Data Fig.~\ref{fig:radiometer_concept} shows the novel receiver architecture and Fig.~\ref{fig:Boolardy_Deployment} shows a photo of the resulting radiometer system deployed for our measurement at Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory in Australia.
+We restrict analysis to \qty{60}{\mega\hertz} and above where the SKALA4.1 antenna and mesh are best characterised with smooth frequency performance and negligible resistive losses.
+Full receiver architecture, calibration procedure, antenna details, and uncertainty analysis are described in Methods.

-Predictions for the antenna temperatures are derived using the Global Sky Model \citep[GSM;][]{2017MNRAS.464.3486Z}.
-Beam patterns have been computed over all azimuth and elevation angles from electromagnetic simulations using \texttt{FEKO} software of an isolated SKALA4.1 antenna placed on a \qty{40}{\metre} diameter conducting surface.
-The antenna measures dual linear polarization and the patterns have been computed for the polarization mode made use of in the sky measurement and in \qty{1}{\mega\hertz} intervals over the frequency range of the observations.
-At each local sidereal time in which sky data are acquired by the receiver, the radio sky at the observing site is computed from the GSM and the antenna temperature spectrum predicted using the frequency-dependent beam patterns.
+Predictions for the antenna temperatures are derived using the improved Global Sky Model \citep[GSM2016;][]{2017MNRAS.464.3486Z} that refines the original model \citep[GSM2008;][]{2008MNRAS.388..247D} with new data sets and better interpolation algorithms.
+Antenna patterns of an isolated SKALA4.1 antenna, placed on a \qty{40}{\metre} diameter conducting surface, have been computed over all azimuth and elevation angles from electromagnetic simulations using \texttt{FEKO} software.
+The antenna measures dual linear polarization and the patterns have been computed for the single polarization mode used in the sky measurement and in \qty{1}{\mega\hertz} intervals over the frequency range of the observations.
+At each local sidereal time in which sky data are acquired by the receiver, the radio sky at the observing site is computed from GSM2016 and the antenna temperature spectrum is predicted using the frequency-dependent antenna patterns.
+The antenna pattern is defined over elevation range \qtyrange{0}{90}{\degree} and over all azimuth angles.
+Elevations below the horizon were not included when convolving antenna patterns with sky maps to predict antenna temperatures.
+Measurements were made with \qty{4}{\minute} cadence and predictions were computed with the same cadence and at the same sidereal times as measurements.